Introduction

 Language and definitions

-This documentation intentionally uses technology agnostic terminology, however there are some terms which do not translate perfectly between the cloud providers.
+This documentation intentionally uses technology agnostic terminology, however there are some terms which do not translate between the cloud providers.
 The following are the definitions of terms this document uses.

 Term | Definition |